Jaswant Singh of Marwar: Deccan campaign

+In 1670, Jaswant Singh’s and Prince Muazzam’s poor opinion of Diler Khan and his consequent paranoia led him to flee to Gujarat, seeking protection from the emperor.

+In the same year, Aurangzeb appointed Mahabat Khan to Burhanpur, where Jaswant Singh was posted, as the supreme commander in the Deccan following Shivaji’s sack of Surat.

 Death and succession

 Prithviraj Singh was Jaswant Singh's son.
 It is chronicled in Marwar 'khyats' that Aurangzeb presented Prithviraj Singh a dress which was poisoned.
 On wearing the dress Prithviraj died on 8 May 1667 in great pain at Delhi.
 Prithviraj was a good leader and a brave prince.
 Jaswant could not get over the shock of his son's death.
 He was very saddened because he had no male heir who could seek revenge.

 Jaswant's reign lasted until his death at Jamrud, near Peshawar, on the Vikram Samvat calendar date of 10 Pausha of 1735, equivalent to 28 December 1678 on the Gregorian calendar.
 However, another scholar lists 10 Pausha 1735 V.S. as having been on 28 November 1678.

 At the time of his death two of his wives were pregnant, and both would later bear sons.
 This led to a war in which there were attempts to install Jaswant Singh's elder surviving son Ajit Singh Rathore as ruler of Marwar.